sebyte/swiQlisp/README.md

  self-update
  refresh-system-links

-Lisp defaults to \'sbcl\', currently the only lisp supported.
+Lisp defaults to 'sbcl', currently the only lisp supported.
 ```
 ## swiQlisp SLIME usage